Ferguson PLC Announces Transaction in Own Shares

-WOKINGHAM, UK / ACCESSWIRE / January 26, 2022 / Ferguson plc (the "Company") announces that on January 25, 2022 it purchased for Treasury the following number of its ordinary shares of 10 pence each pursuant to its $1,000 million share repurchase program, details of which were announced on September 28, 2021.
+WOKINGHAM, UK / ACCESSWIRE / April 25, 2022 / Ferguson plc (the "Company") announces that on April 22, 2022 it purchased for Treasury the following number of its ordinary shares of 10 pence each in connection with its $2 billion share repurchase program.

 Description of shares: Ferguson plc - ordinary shares of 10 pence